snagarohit/10x-Tool-Calls/readme.md

 ### 2. Copy `rules.md` into your IDE

-* Open your IDE's rule configuration (e.g., in Cursor: .cursorrules file or project rules)
+* Open your IDE's rule configuration (e.g., in Cursor: .cursorrules file or project rules - set to “always”)
 * Paste in the rules from `rules.md` (included in this repo)

 That’s it!
 The system is now set to run in an interactive loop.